pandeypriti015/Calculater_pro/README.md

 # Calculater

-Created a repository called Calculator_pro.
+Created a repository called Calculator

 this is done using reactjs and basic calculations are handled such as addition, subtraction, multiplication, division.